marcos56787/javacourse-exceptions1/README.md

-# javacourse-exceptions1
+# WithDraw System

-A very simple withdraw system that use java exceptions for error handling
+A very simple withdraw system that use java exceptions to practice.

+## Content

+* Exceptions
+* Scanner
+* Poliformism